 How to find MySQL Table Definition

-If you want to find the existing MySQL table definition then, right-click on the table name and select the Table Inspector option from the context menu.
+If you want to find the existing MySQL table definition, right-click on the table name and select the Table Inspector option from the context menu.

 Check whether MySQL Table name exists or not?

-Let us see what will happen, if we create a new table in MySQL with existing name.
-From the below screenshot you can observe that, it is throwing error saying: Table Sales already exists.
+Let us see what happens if we create a new table in MySQL with an existing name.
+From the below screenshot, you can see it is throwing an error saying: Table Sales already exists.

 USE company; CREATE TABLE sales ( Id INT NOT NULL, Name VARCHAR(50) NULL, Country VARCHAR(50) )